Map of Europe

 ETIAS - FAQs

-ETIAS (European Travel Information and Authorization System) will officially launch in Spring 2025, after its initial plan to start in November 2023.
+ETIAS (European Travel Information and Authorization System) will officially launch in Q4 2026, after its initial plan to start in November 2023.

-ETIAS will be a mandatory part for travellers in order to gain entry to the Schengen Zone within continental Europe.
+ETIAS will be a mandatory part for travellers in order to gain entry to the Schengen Zone (and a few other nations) within continental Europe.
 It will be checked by border security alongside your passport and other relevant paperwork.
-It will be officially launched in 2025.
+It will be officially launched in late 2026.

 According to the official ETIAS announcement, it will be valid for three years, or the date of passport expiry (whichever comes first), and can be used for stays of up to 90 days in a 180 day period.